 While it’s not recommended, if you risk up to 2% of your account per trade, then on a $25,000 account you can risk $500 per trade.
 On a $50,000 you can risk $1000, and so on.

 Why only 1% risk?
 Even great traders can experience a string of losses.
-But if you keep risk below 1% per trade, even if you lose 10 trades in a row (should be very rare) you still have almost all your capital.
+But if you keep risk below 1% per trade, even if you lose 10 trades in a row (should be very rare!) you still have almost all your capital.
 If you had risked 10% of your account on each trade, and lost 10 in a row, you’d be a wiped out.
-Also, even with risking 1% (or less) on each trade you can still make phenomenal returns.
-See: How Much Money Can I Make as a Day Trader.
+Also, even with risking 1% (or less) on each trade you can still make great returns.

 Only risking 1% also helps avoid the disaster scenario where you end losing much more than anticipated.
 A stop loss order doesn’t guarantee an exit at the price we specify.
 In a volatile move, or an overnight gap in price, we could lose substantially more than 1% (called slippage).
-If we only risk 1% usually those devastating moves only result in a several percentage drop in equity (easy to recover).
+If we only risk 1%, usually those devastating moves only result in a several percentage drop in equity which is easy to recover.
 Had you risked 10% on the trade though, such a move could wipe up half or nearly all your capital.

-If your account is larger, you may not wish to risk even less than 1%.
+If your account is larger, you may wish to risk less than 1%.
 In that case, choose a fixed dollar amount that is less than 1% and use that as your account risk.
 A $1 million dollar account can risk $10,000 per trade, but you may not want to risk that much (not to mention, liquidity becomes an issue with bigger position sizes).
-Instead you opt to only risk $4,000, for example. $4,000 is less than 1% so it’s a suitable figure, and is the account risk ($) which you’d use in step three.
+Instead, you may opt to only risk $1,000, for example. $1,000 is less than 1% so it’s a suitable figure, and is the account risk ($) which you’d use in step three.